kuzzleio/koncorde/README.md

 An `array` of filter unique identifiers corresponding to filters registered on the provided index-collection pair.

+---

 ### `normalize`

-Returns a promise resolved if the provided filters are well-formed.
+Returns a promise resolved if the provided filter are well-formed.
-The resolved object is a normalized and optimized version of the supplied filters, along with its corresponding filter unique identifier.
+The resolved object contains the provided filter in its canonical form, along with the corresponding filter unique identifier.

 This method does not modify the internal storage.
-To register the filters, the [store](#storenormalized) method must be called afterwards.
+To save a filter, the [store](#store) method must be called afterward.
-If you do not need the filter unique identifier prior to register the filters, then consider using the all-in-one [register](#registerindex-collection-filters) method instead.
+If you do not need the filter unique identifier prior to save a filter in the engine, then consider using the all-in-one [register](#register) method instead.

-**normalize(index, collection, filters)**
+**normalize(index, collection, filter)**

 ##### Arguments